bernardmcmanus/jquery.hx/README.md

 // the element is translated to (0,0,0)
 ```

-When a property is reset, hx removes it from the style string.
-To force hx to write default values, pass an empty object or string, depending on the type of arguments that property requires:
+When a property is reset, it is removed from the style string.
+To force default values to be written, pass an empty object or string, depending on the type of arguments that property requires:

 ```javascript
 $('selector').hx([